ncasaux/camel-plantuml/README.md

 There is a version for the two Camel major versions.
 Both versions uses Java `1.8`.

 ### Camel 2.x
-The jar to use is `camel2-plantuml`.
+The jar/zip to use are `camel2-plantuml-*`.
 It has been built with Camel version `2.20.4`.
 The jar is a OSGi bundle, and can be used with Apache ServiceMix/Apache Karaf.

 ### Camel 3.x
-The jar to use is `camel3-plantuml`.
+The jar/zip to use is `camel3-plantuml-*`.
 It has been built with Camel version `3.4.4`.
 The jar is a OSGi bundle, and can be used with Apache ServiceMix/Apache Karaf.

 ## How to use ?